The-25th-ProgRAMmer/gitlab_import/README.md

 The Autonomous Plant incubator can do all of the following:
 * Allow the user to set watering and lighting times
 * Adjust the expected dryness for their specific Plant
-* Water automatically if soil is too dry or it is the correct time.
+* Water automatically dispenses if soil is too dry or it is the correct time.
 * Emit Red/Blue light if it is the correct time.
 * Display the readings on the display as well as remotely
 * Warnings when Water or Battery is low